LLNL/RadSim/src/gov.llnl.rtk.mcnp/README.md

 automatically and does not need to be included in decks.

 Cells are defined by:
-* A volume
-Volumes are initiated with an axis and an orientation relative to that axis.
+* A volume: Volumes are initiated with an axis and an orientation relative to that axis.
-* A material with some density
-Materials are a collection of isotopes with associated number or weight fractions.
+* A material with some density: Materials are a collection of isotopes with associated number or weight fractions.

 ## Particles